kindkaktus/shell-tips/README.md

-git remote add pretty-python-remote https://github.com/kindkaktus/PrettyPython git fetch pretty-python-remote git read-tree --prefix=Software/Import/PrettyPython -u pretty-python-remote/master git commit -a -m"Added PrettyPython library as subtree from https://github.com/kindkaktus/PrettyPython" git push
+git remote add pretty-python-remote https://github.com/kindkaktus/PrettyPython git fetch pretty-python-remote git read-tree --prefix=Software/Import/PrettyPython -u pretty-python-remote/master git commit -a -m"Added PrettyPython library as a subtree from https://github.com/kindkaktus/PrettyPython" git push
 ```
 ... and later on, incorporate new changes made to the 3rd party library into our repo